Konrad00/yaams-vue-frontend/README.md

 TBA

 ## Setting up dev environment
 To setup the environment please run `npm install` to initialize the project.
+Also we recommend to install the Vue extension into your browser.

 ## Developing
 TBA